TigerBSD/TigerBSD/README.md

 make delete-old
 ```

-Finally, reboot into multi user mode and then do
+Now reboot into multi user mode and then do

 ```sh
 cd /usr/src/
 make delete-old-libs
 ```

-Next, take another snapshot.
+Finally, take another snapshot.
 ZFS snapshots are very cheap
 thanks to COW (copy-on-write).
 Take lots of snapshots, all the time.

 TODO: Package rebuilding in relation to delete-old-libs